The California Transparency in Supply Chains Act Statement

 Training and Internal Accountability.

+We require our employees and suppliers to engage in ethical business conduct.
 In addition, the Company has documented policies and procedures relating to grievances, disciplinary issues and whistleblowing.
-These policies and procedures are a fundamental basis of our relationships with our employees.
-They both allow and encourage any employee with relevant information regarding violations of law or regulations to come forward without retaliation so that the Company may take all necessary corrective action immediately.
+These policies and procedures are a fundamental basis for our relationships with our employees.
+These policies and procedures both allow and encourage any employee with relevant information regarding violations of law or regulations to come forward without retaliation so that the Company may immediately take all necessary corrective action.